kevinmutwiri/soft-skills/week6/understandUser.md

 - How is the DevEx explanation different from IDEO’s?
 What about it is the same?
 - Have you been applying some of these elements before?
 How can you start to do so in the future?

+## BUILD Framework

+We have our own story of innovative Human Centered Design in the African Leadership Group (ALG).
+This is through African Leadership Academy (ALA), which modified the Human Centered Design approach to come up with the BUILD Framework.
+You can think of the BUILD framework as one specific method for conducting Human Centered Design.
+Let’s dig deeper into this framework and understand what it’s all about.

+[video](https://www.youtube.com/watch?v=hhGO9maXDQA) that explains the BUILD Framework.
+As you review this content, ponder the following questions:

+- What does the acronym BUILD stand for?
+- What is the difference between the BUILD process and the Human Centered Design framework you just learned about?
+- What do you appreciate (or not appreciate) about this model?